ceslavc/mbus-to-udp/README.md

 ## Language note

-As the unit is designed for Norwegian power grid there is more detailed description in the norwegian language.
+As the unit is designed for Norwegian power grid there is more detailed description in the norwegian README.
 I will translate if there will be interest for it.